fmquaglia/principia-agentica/publication/docs/about.md

 ## About Principia Agentica

-Building AI agents today feels like navigating a stormy sea at night.
-New frameworks appear like fleeting lights on the horizon, documentation can be as foggy as a sea mist, and the risk of running aground on a complex, unmaintainable architecture is very real.
+Building AI agents today can feel like navigating a stormy sea at night.

+New frameworks and tools appear like a swarm of fleeting lights on the horizon, good technical documentation can be evasive as a sea mist, and the risk of running aground on a complex, unmaintainable architecture is very real.

 **Principia Agentica was built to be a lighthouse.**

-This project is a dedicated space for deep, practical, and honest exploration into the architectural patterns of AI agents.
+This project is a space dedicated to deep, practical, and honest exploration into the architectural patterns of AI agents.

 Our mission is guided by a few core philosophies:

-* **We "Sell Shovels":** In the AI gold rush, we focus on creating the best tools—the knowledge, comparisons, and code—to empower the builders.
+* **We Empower AI Builders:** Our focus is to cultivate the knowledge, make the comparisons, and develop code to empower the AI builders.
-* **We Are a Lighthouse, Not a Salesperson:** We illuminate the path by sharing knowledge generously.
-Authority is earned through clarity and evidence.
+* **Clarity Through First Principles:** We are not here to sell you a solution.
+We are here to build understanding from the ground up.
+Like a lighthouse, our purpose is to provide a fixed point of reference—grounded in evidence, architectural principles, and honest exploration—to help you navigate the complexities of AI development.
 * **We Test for the "Day 100":** We believe the true test of an architecture is not its initial elegance, but its long-term resilience to change.